jac11/RSA_GENKEY/README.md

    * ### $\color{yellow}{\textsf{Deryption With  Same Pravite KEY nad Public}}$
      #### $\color{blue}{\textsf{ FOR THIS MOTHED IF ENCRYPTION DNE BE PRIEVATE KEY }}$
      #### $\color{blue}{\textsf{"DECRYPTION HAVE TO DONE BY PUBLIC KEY" }}$
-       * rsa_alg.py -P name-Private-Key.pem   --message  Cryto.txt  --hex or --base64 --encrypt
+       * rsa_alg.py -P   name-Public-Key.pem   --file EncryptB64-Cryto --hex or --base64 --decrypt
-       * rsa_alg.py -P  name-Private-Key.pem  -M Cryto.txt " -H or -B "-E
+       * rsa_alg.py -p   name-Public-Key.pem -M Cryto.txt " -H or -B "-D
-       * rsa_alg.py -P name-Public-Key.pem    --message  Cryto.txt  --hex or --base64 --encrypt
+       * rsa_alg.py -P   name-Private-Key.pem   --file EncryptB64-Cryto --hex or --base64 --decrypt
-       * rsa_alg.py -p  name-Public-Key.pem -M Cryto.txt " -H or -B "-E
+       * rsa_alg.py -P   name-Private--Key.pem -M Cryto.txt " -H or -B "-D
-       * by defult the tool will greate folder  genrate the put key
+       * by defuilt the tool will generate folder to store all resulit file
        ## $\textcolor{red}{RECOMMANDED}$
        *  ##### $\color{yellow}{\textsf{ KEEP  PUT OF THE KEYS "PRIEVATE AND PUBLIC" AT SAME ONE.FOLDER }}$
           ##### $\color{yellow}{\textsf{ SO THE TOOL CAN DEDECTIT THE ENCRYPT KEY AND DECRYPT KEY}}$
-   * ### $\color{blue}{\textsf{Encryption Message hidden in Images}}$
+   * ### $\color{blue}{\textsf{Decryption Message hidden in Images}}$
-       * To hidden Message in the Image
+       * use the Image png have data hidden by RSA_GENKEY tool
-       * Get image you wish to Hidden Message in the side it any exsstion
-       * The RSA_GENKEY with hidden the Key For Decrypt the Meaasge auto with Message
-       * output  Image "PNG" exsstion
-       * user he specifies the path mssage and specifies the Image path
-       * if User will use  same Key shuode  specifies the key  For Encrypt
-       * RSA_GENKEY  will Create Folder by message name and  all out put file we store in this folder inclue the image ".png"
-       * Keep  Put Of The Keys "PRIEVATE AND PUBLIC" aT Same One Folder so The Tool Can Dedecit The Encrypt Key abd  Decrypt Key
-       * ### $\color{blue}{\textsf{Hidden Message in Image Generate Key}}$
-          * rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex"
-          * rsa_alg.py --image Image.jpeg --message Cryto --encyrpt --hidden "--base46 or --hex"
-          *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H"
-       * ### $\color{blue}{\textsf{Hidden Message in Image wite specifies Keys "Private or Public" }}$
-          *  rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex" --private name-private-key.pem
+       * just use --exif
-          *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H" -P name-private-key.pem
+       * rsa_alg.py -I image.png -e -N
+       * the tool with make folder have all exrit data "Message- Key- Decrypt Message"